-Our philosophy and mandate is promoting independent living for people with disabilities.
+Our Mission Statement, Mandate, and Philosophy promote independent living for persons with disabilities.

 Promoting a new perspective on disabilities to increase the options for independent living for persons with disabilities and their integration in all aspects of their communities.